 In 2009, we became overtly aware of the profound problem of prostitution and its sister evil, human trafficking.
 This awareness eventually led to the birth of the “Daughters of Bulgaria”, a movement seeking to reach women on the streets and mobilize believers, churches, and Christian organizations throughout Bulgaria.
 Prostitution is rampant in Bulgaria where it is common to see girls (and boys) on street corners or along stretches of highways between cities.
 Added to this, Bulgaria is one of the primary ‘feeder’ countries of prostitutes for Europe and America – this supply of human slavery is often through trafficking – the forced indenturing of people into the sex industry.
 The use of children in this sexual slave trade most often originates in Gypsy/Roma communities and children graduating from orphanages.
 Unsuspecting young women from villages coming to universities in larger cities are also recruited into the sex industry through false promises of employment in Western Europe and abroad.

-As of March 2016 a triage house for 3 women and a modified day program have been opened and they are ready to take program referrals from their community and other countries in Europe that have Bulgarian women wishing to return to Bulgaria.
+As of March 2016 a home for women and children and a day program have been opened and they are ready to take program referrals from their community and other countries in Europe that have Bulgarian women wishing to return to Bulgaria.
 Contact the Daughters of Bulgaria Rose Garden Program directly for referrals.